Rexios80/flutter_workout/README.md

 # workout

 Run a workout session and get live health data from Wear OS and Tizen.
+Also start a watchOS app from iOS.

 ## Getting Started

 ### Wear OS

 Health Services for Wear OS are currently in beta

 android/app/build.gradle: